-To navigate to a symbol
+Navigate to a symbol

-- In the Enter symbol name pop-up that appears, start typing the item name.
+In the Enter symbol name popup that appears, start typing the item name.
 As you type, the lookup list narrows down, suggesting names that match the entered substring.

-- Select the Include library types check box or press Alt+N to display items from libraries referenced in the solution.
+Optionally, select Include library types or press Alt+N to display matching items from libraries referenced in the solution.

 By default, as long as your input matches something in your solution, only solution items are displayed.
 If there are no matches for your input in the solution, ReSharper starts looking for matching library types automatically.

 To narrow down the list of items, you can type

 /to apply filters.
 For example, you can type

 /meto display only events.
 Note that you can type filters both before and after your search query.